sjitech/sji-android-screen-capture/README.md

-No-Root-Needed Android Fast Screen Capture&Caster&Recorder&Remote Controller From PC's Browser
+Android Fast Screen Capture & Caster & Recorder & Remote Controller From PC's Browser
 ===================
-This project is aimed to provide a fast way to capture android screen and view,record,remote control it in PC just by HTML5 video capable browser.<br/>
+This project is aimed to provide a fast way to capture android screen and view,record,remote control it from PC's HTML5 browser.<br/>
 <b>No Root Required: You need NOT root your android device)</b><br/>
 It's real time (can encode 4+ frames/second for 1920x1080 screen.
 If shrink size to 320xauto image, can encode at 8+ frames/second).
 And it's low bandwidth usage (typically 150,000 bytes/second).